I am a UK based photographer, currently in Reading, Berkshire, between London and Oxford, well, sort of....

 • Passion of the volunteers - a portrait project of people involved in volunteering work in Reading - National Volunteers Week event - June 2010 - event details and press release.

-• Open for Art - Installation of a selection from body of work, a project run by the organisation Jelly for the promotion of the arts in Reading.
-May - July 2010
+• Open for Art - Installation of selected work, a project run and curated by arts charity Jelly for the promotion of the arts in Reading.
+May - July 2010 - 2017

 • Prelude - Group exhibition of the artists members of the Whiteknight Studio Trail.
 Peacock Gallery, Reading, May 2010